Biggest Body Fat Myths

 The myth of spot reduction is probably the most persistence untruth in the whole of fitness.
 Somehow, despite years of debunking, the idea that you can trim fat from a specific body part or area has managed to live on.
 The plain truth is there is no way to spot-reduce body fat from a specific area.
 Fat is burned from body areas in genetically pre-determined patterns that have no relationship to the exercises or muscles being used.
 So don’t listen to the infomercial, no matter how many crunches or tricep kickbacks you do, the excess body fat in your abdomen or upper arms may not budge.

-Muscle Weights More Than Fat
+Muscle Weighs More Than Fat

 Which is heavier a 1lb of fat or a 1lb of muscle?
 Some people with questionable math skills will try to convince you that muscle weighs more than fat.
 What they really mean is that muscle is more dense than fat.
 This means by volume, muscle does weigh more, 1L of muscle is approximately 2.3lbs while 1L of fat is approximately 1.98lbs.
-Muscle takes up about 4/5 the space than fat does.
+Muscle takes up about 4/5 of the space than fat does.
 But as any mathematician will point out, 1lb of fat weights the same as 1lb of muscle or 1lb of feathers.

-Muscle Turns To Fat
+Muscle Turns To Body Fat

-A classic and one of my personal favorites: The idea that one type of biological tissue (aka muscle) can miraculously turn into a completely different type of biological tissue (aka fat) is far-fetched to say the least.
+A classic and one of my personal favorites: The idea that one type of biological tissue (aka muscle) can miraculously turn into a completely different type of biological tissue (aka fat) is far-fetched, to say the least.
 Nevertheless, many people still believe this to be true.
 Muscle does not turn to fat and fat does not turn into muscle.
 However the saying “use it or lose it” is very true when it comes to muscle.
 If you are not engaging in some sort of physical activity, muscle can atrophy.
 Along with muscle atrophy, since you are not exercising, you will usually also gain some body fat.
 But one does not turn into the other.

 You Get Fat by Eating Fat